-To improve the experimental evidence for the novel hSMUG1 enzyme functions, we overexpressed a truncated version of the human SMUG1 gene and purified the corresponding catalytically active hSMUG(25-270) protein [Supplementary Data, Production of purified hSMUG1(25-270) and Supplementary Figure S2].
-The results confirmed the previous findings by demonstrating a U-DNA incision and processing activity and uracil excision activity of hSMUG(25-270) (Figure 4D and E) similar to the commercial hSMUG1 preparation (Figure 4B and C).
+To improve the experimental evidence for the novel hSMUG1 enzyme functions, we overexpressed a truncated version of the human smug1 gene and purified the corresponding catalytically active hSMUG(25-270) protein [Supplementary Data, Production of purified hSMUG1(25-270) and Figure S2].
+The results confirmed the previous findings by demonstrating a U-DNA incision and processing activity and uracil excision activity of hSMUG(25-270) (Figures 4D and 4E) similar to the commercial hSMUG1 preparation (Figures 4B and 4C).
 Considering the higher amounts of enzyme used and the double incubation time the UPP clearly appears in addition to UIP (Figure 4D) as opposed to the other case only showing one product band corresponding to UIP (Figure 4B).
 The U-DNA incision (comprising both UIP and UPP) as compared to the uracil excision is also higher with hSMUG(25-270) (Figure 4E) than with commercial hSMUG1 (Figure 4C).
-Besides, the presence of amines in the (HEPES) reaction buffer may lead to cleavage of AP sites in DNA via a β -elimination reaction (44), contributing to a false U-DNA incision activity.
+Besides, the presence of amines in the (HEPES) reaction buffer may lead to cleavage of AP sites in DNA via a β -elimination reaction (45), contributing to a false U-DNA incision activity.
 To investigate this possibility we compared hSMUG1 activity in HEPES and sodium cacodylate buffer in parallel experiments using otherwise identical conditions.
-The results showed no significant difference in incision ac-
+The results showed no significant difference in incision activity between these two reaction buffers, which largely excludes possible artefacts related to reaction buffer composition (Figure 4F).